-The gap that currently exists between animals used and seen as a food resource on one hand and the anthropomorphic use of them on the other (as they are also often depicted in visual language) contributes to an increasingly contradictory relationship.
+The gap that currently exists between animals used and seen as a food resource on one hand and the anthropomorphic use of them on the other (as they are often depicted in visual language) contributes to an increasingly contradictory relationship.
 When it comes to animal topics, emotions often run high.
 It seems the less we are in direct contact with them, the more we lose the perspective of their true capacity and what they mean to us and we to them.

-I have been observing different animals, mostly horses and dogs, within specific positions for over a decade.
 I’m particularly interested in the complexity of how we define value when it comes to animals as well as how we attribute value to our selves and others.

 In 2012 I’ve started to use moving image alongside my practice as a photographer.
 My first video work Anima ( 2012) features the horses of Arlington National Cemetery in the US as they are falling asleep at night in their stables.
 Other short and silent films include The widest Prairies (2013) on the wild horses in Nevada that roam the outskirts of Reno and Carson City and Work Horse (2015), an account of a days work of two logging horses in the woods of Northern Sweden.

 From 2015 I started working in Japan for the photographic project Stay (2015/2016) on the remaining native horses of Japan.
 Since, I have realized many collaborative projects among which the short films Shio (2018), Yorishiro (2020) and Ao (2021) are among the most recent milestones.
 The three films together shot in and around Okinawa and Japan over the course of five years form a related work in which each can be seen as a chapter that visually overlap.